Providing you with the best doctors for the best care

 Dr. Waseem Hindieh is a Fellow of the Royal College of Physicians and Surgeons of Canada (FRCPC) in both Internal Medicine and Cardiology.
 He is also a diplomat of the American Board of Internal Medicine in Internal Medicine and Cardiovascular Disease.
 He received his medical degree from McGill University where he also completed his Internal Medicine residency and Cardiology fellowship training.
 In addition, he pursued a 2 year clinical/research fellowship in Hypertrophic Cardiomyopathy at Toronto General Hospital as well as a 1 year fellowship in Level III Echocardiography at the University of Ottawa Heart Institute.
 He is board certified by the National Board of Echocardiography.
 He currently works as a full time Cardiologist at Joseph Brant Hospital in Burlington, ON affiliated to McMaster University.
 His interests include general cardiology, valvular

-heart disease, hypertrophic cardiomyopathy
+heart disease, hypertrophic cardiomyopathy and cardiac imaging.

 Dr. Anil Yadav, MD, FRCPC, FACC, FHRS